Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week3.md

 The two type of amazon cognito are: Cognito User Pool -- This help to grant access to your Applications, And : Cognito Identity Pool -- This enables access to Amazon services.

-I created an Amazon Cognito User Pool
+I created an Amazon Cognito User Pool.

 ![user_pool](assets/cruddur-user-pool%20week%203_LI%20(2).jpg)

 - How I set up UserPool in AWS Cognito